HM33-Alt/shape-cast/README.md

 To view my submission: https://main.d1tlgag3vgp7ls.amplifyapp.com/ (web application)

 ## Purpose For The Developer
-Provided an opportunity for me to explore and familiarize myself with AWS technologies, described in the below sections.
+Provided an opportunity for me to explore and familiarize myself with AWS technologies and have fun making a game.\

 ## Intended Purpose Of The Game
 Shape-Cast is an interactive browser-based game where players strategically select and place different shapes on a blank canvas to achieve the target score within a time limit.\